-2.1 REGISTRATION - MASTER No Master of a Power-driven vessel shall cause it to be used on the Loch unless that Master has first registered with the Authority as a Registered User by submitting to the Authority an application for registration, or renewal of registration, on a form supplied by the Authority containing such information and accompanied by such evidence and documentation as may from time to time be prescribed by the Authority and then receiving from the Authority confirmation that they are registered as a Registered User.
+2.1 REGISTRATION MASTER

+No person shall be Master of a Power-driven vessel unless they have first registered with the Authority as a Registered user by submitting to the Authority an application for registration, or renewal of registration, on a form supplied by the Authority containing such information and accompanied by such evidence and documentation as may from time to time be reasonably prescribed by the Authority and then receiving from the Authority confirmation that they are registered as a Registered user.
+Registration as a Registered user is not to be taken as in any way being an approval of the competence of that person as Master of a Vessel.